memspace/iap/README.md

 There are several benefits to this approach:

-* We can expose complete API interfaces for both platforms, without having to look for highest common denominator of those APIs.
+* We can expose _complete_ API interfaces for both platforms, without having to look for lowest common denominator of those APIs.
-* Dart interfaces designed to match native ones most of the time. `StoreKit` for iOS follows native interface in 99% of cases. `BillingClient` for Android is very similar as well, but also simplifies some parts of native protocol (mostly replaces listeners with Dart `Future`s).
+* Dart interfaces are designed to match native ones most of the time. `StoreKit` for iOS follows native interface in 99% of cases. `BillingClient` for Android is very similar as well, but also simplifies some parts of native protocol (mostly replaces listeners with Dart `Future`s).
 * Developers familiar with native APIs would find it easier to learn.
 You can simply refer to